 How to Enjoy Chef-Created Vegan Cuisine at Home

 If you are in the Phoenix Metro area, consider Chef Jason’s meal delivery service, The Vegan Taste, for creative and healthy cuisine delivered right to your door.
-If you aren’t local, you can still pick up his cookbooks, Vegan Tacos and Vegan Mexico.
+If you aren’t local, you can enjoy the vegan recipes he has contributed here on Go Dairy Free, and pick up his cookbooks, Vegan Tacos and Vegan Mexico.
 He also co-authored the NY best-selling book 21-Day Weight Loss Kickstart with Dr. Neal Barnard.
 It’s a testament to Jason’s more than 100 pound weight loss success.